Aquaculture Work Experience

 All students are provided with an evaluation at the end of their work experience period.
 This assessment lists activities the student was involved with, skills acquired, general skills, ability to work in a team, special assignments, personal reference/personality, reliability, ability to work unsupervised, dates of students training period etc. The document is handed to students as a hard copy.
 Electronic copies are not provided.
 Schools or employers are able to confirm the content of individual assessments by contacting Ausyfish.

-Depending on the length of your stay, other activities can be arranged, reef fishing, river fishing, bush trip and camping, etc. Our very best international students have been given trips to Sydney.
+Depending on the length of your stay, and the time of year, other activities can be arranged, reef fishing, river fishing, bush trip and camping, etc. There are several world class attractions near by.
+See the notes below by past aquaculture students.

 What You Will Need